luisferlc/OOP-in-Data-Engineering/README.md

 5. Intuition and Collaboration
 For larger teams or when working across squads, OOP makes your code self-documenting.
 Anyone reading your class structure can follow the data flow like a story: ingest, clean, transform, and load.

+### Structure of this project
+- libraries/ -> this folder contains the utils.py file that has the classes and functions to make the pipeline work.
+  - class PostgreSQLConnector: when initiated, it creates a connection to the PostgreSQL based on a .config file that contains the information required.
+There are two private methods that do this, and these are private because they do not need to be used by the general users.
+    - asdfasdf